medusajs/medusa/docs/content/advanced/backend/dependency-container/index.md

 ### Medusa’s Dependency Container

-Medusa uses a dependency container to register essential resources of your server.
+Medusa uses a dependency container to register essential resources of your backend.
 You can then access these resources in classes and endpoints using the dependency container.

 For example, if you create a custom service, you can access any other service registered in Medusa in your service’s constructor.
-That includes Medusa’s core services, services defined in plugins, or other services that you create on your server.
+That includes Medusa’s core services, services defined in plugins, or other services that you create on your backend.

-You can load more than services in your Medusa server.
+You can load more than services in your Medusa backend.
 You can load the Entity Manager, logger instance, and much more.

 ### MedusaContainer

 To manage dependency injections, Medusa uses [Awilix](https://github.com/jeffijoe/awilix).
 Awilix is an NPM package that implements dependency injection in Node.js projects.

-When you run the Medusa server, a container of the type `MedusaContainer` is created.
+When you run the Medusa backend, a container of the type `MedusaContainer` is created.
 This type extends the [AwilixContainer](https://github.com/jeffijoe/awilix#the-awilixcontainer-object) object.

-The server then registers all important resources in the container, which makes them accessible in classes and endpoints.
+The backend then registers all important resources in the container, which makes them accessible in classes and endpoints.

 ---

 ## Registered Resources

-The Medusa server scans the core Medusa package, plugins, and your files in the `dist` directory and registers the following resources:
+The Medusa backend scans the core Medusa package, plugins, and your files in the `dist` directory and registers the following resources:

 :::note